brendan-mcmahon/cube-cafe/Bloomington.md

 ### Random thoughts:
 - Have a token to put on top of the dice to remind you to tick down at the end of the round
 - Distinction between random and wild: Random is a single color chosen in the moment, wild is a specific resource that can be used in the place of any color.
+- We should have the cars not leave until they get to the end of the drive-thru even if they have food.
+This just keeps them in the game longer, which is dumb, but might help justify some stuff, ya know?

 ### Playtesting 3:45
 1 2 3 4